CHIEF EXECUTIVE OFFICER

 FAMILY SUPPORT WORKER

-Before she came to the door Sandra was an English and drama teacher in a secondary school, she left to train as a councillor so joined The Door as a volunteer support worker in 2013.
+Before she came to the door Sandra was an English and drama teacher in a secondary school, she left to train as a counsellor so joined The Door as a volunteer support worker in 2013.
 Following the expansion of The Door’s family support services Sandra became The Door’s Family Support Worker in 2015.
 As an accredited Triple P Positive Parenting Programme Facilitator Sandra runs The Door’s parenting for teens courses as well as meeting with parents 1:1 and supporting whole families with Family Face Time.

 When she isn’t supporting families at The Door Sandra likes to travel places like India, America and New Zealand.
 She also loves to walk her dogs, relax to some music or watch films.